Evil Scarecrow – Thursday 31st January 2019

 “They perform their soul ripping metal tracks with such passion it’s hard not to stand up and take notice.
 That and their set is also one of the most wildly aggressive and downright entertaining sets of the entire festival so far.”
 AltSounds

-Special guests on the night will be Manchester’s fast and furious Ten Foot Wizard.
+Special guests on the night will be Manchester’s fast and furious Ten Foot Wizard and also Footprints in the Custard.